Mind & Concept Mapping

 Study Skills: Mind Maps versus Concept Maps

 There has been a substantial increase over the years in the use of techniques known as Mind maps or Concept maps.
 Both kinds of maps are similar in that they both show in visual form the links among several ideas or concepts (see Figures X & X1).
-However, there some differences.
+However, there are some differences.

 Whereas Mind maps are diagrams in which word concepts are linked in very flexible ways around a central key concept and typically contain images and color; its relative, Concept maps are diagrams in which the links among general concepts (at the top of the diagram) and specific concepts (lower down) are shown.